watermelonich/SwiftUI-GroceryApp-UI/README.md

-# SwiftUI-GroceryApp-UI
+# SwiftUI GroceryApp UI
-A simple Grocery App UI made with SwiftUI
+A simple Grocery App UI made with SwiftUI for iOS